pzn999/pzn999.github.io/signal_bot/README.md

 # Features

-## Automatic image monitoring
+## Automatic image or json monitoring

 The bot continuously watches a configured folder.

-Whenever a new signal image is detected:
+Whenever a new signal image or json is detected:

-- OCR is executed
+- OCR is executed or the signal.json is read
 - the signal is parsed
 - lot size is calculated
 - economic news are checked
 - a review popup is displayed

 ---

+## JSON

+Signal json is read and all the trade data are set.

 ## OCR